How Long Does a Mortgage in Principle Last?

 Once you have made an offer on a property using your mortgage in principle, a full mortgage application will need to be submitted.

-A full mortgage application will be your opportunity to provide proof of income to a lender to acquire your mortgage in principle.
-For example, if you told the lender that you earn £50,000 per annum, you will need to provide bank statements and payslips or Tax Calculations and Tax Year Overviews to reflect this.
-A whole-of-market broker, like Boon Brokers, can correspond with the lender on your behalf.
+A full mortgage application is your opportunity to provide proof of income to the lender to confirm your mortgage in principle.
+For example, if you told the lender you earn £50,000 per year, you will need to provide bank statements, payslips, or Tax Calculations and Tax Year Overviews to reflect this.
+A whole-of-market broker, like Boon Brokers, can liaise with the lender on your behalf.

 If your mortgage application is successful, the lender will issue a mortgage offer.
-This offer will be passed to your conveyancers and the property contracts can be signed by both parties in anticipation of an exchange and completion on the property.
+This offer is then passed to your conveyancers, and the property contracts can be signed by both parties in anticipation of exchange and completion.

-In this respect, a mortgage in principle is a first step on the mortgage journey and does not guarantee a mortgage offer.
-Only after a successful mortgage application is a formal mortgage offer granted by the lender.
+In short, a mortgage in principle is an early step in the mortgage journey and does **not** guarantee a mortgage offer.
+Only after a successful full mortgage application will the lender grant a formal mortgage offer.

-Most estate agents like to filter out people without the means to purchase a property before arranging viewings and accepting offers.
+Most estate agents like to filter out buyers who may not have the means to purchase a property before arranging viewings and accepting offers.

-To do this, estate agents normally request a mortgage in principle or if you are a cash buyer, they may in some cases request proof of funds.
+To do this, estate agents normally request a mortgage in principle, or if you are a cash buyer, they may ask for proof of funds.

-Because of this, you should always have a mortgage in principle ready before you start looking at properties in person.
+Because of this, it’s a good idea to have a mortgage in principle ready before you start viewing properties in person.

-It is important to note that not all estate agents care about having a mortgage in principle, but if you are looking at more than one property you will probably find differences between how each estate agent processes viewings.
+It’s worth noting that not all estate agents insist on seeing a mortgage in principle, but if you are looking at multiple properties, you may notice differences in how each agent handles viewings.

-In fact, in rare cases, you might not need a mortgage in principle at all.
-You could in rare cases find a property, make an offer, and then proceed to a full mortgage application without getting a mortgage in principle.
-There is a risk of doing this though as you will not know with any certainty that the mortgage lender will allow you to borrow money.
+In rare cases, you might not need a mortgage in principle at all.
+You could find a property, make an offer, and then proceed directly to a full mortgage application.
+However, this carries a risk, as you won’t know for certain whether the lender will approve the mortgage until after the full application is submitted.

 How Long Does It Last?

-Mortgages in principle have no universal set time limit.
-Each lender has different rules around their mortgages in principle and you should ask your broker if you are concerned that your property search may take longer than expected.
+Mortgages in principle do not have a universal set time limit.
+Each lender has different rules regarding how long their mortgage in principle remains valid, so you should check with your broker if you think your property search may take longer than expected.

-Typically, most mortgage in principles are valid for around three months.
-However, most lenders reserve the right to cancel a mortgage in principle at any time, especially if the Bank of England increases the base rate and nullifies your affordability calculation.
+Typically, most mortgages in principle are valid for around three months.
+However, most lenders reserve the right to cancel a mortgage in principle at any time.
+This could happen, for example, if the Bank of England increases the base rate and this changes your affordability calculation.

 How to Get a Mortgage in Principle?

-The best practice for obtaining a mortgage in principle is through a mortgage broker.
-Mortgage brokers will take time to understand your financial situation and then find the best lender for your individual circumstances.
+The best way to obtain a mortgage in principle is through a mortgage broker.
+Brokers take the time to understand your financial situation and help find the lender that best suits your individual circumstances.

-Mortgage brokers will then present your options to you which might include a handful of lenders, highlighting the pros and cons of each.
-Overall, a mortgage broker will also be able to point you in the direction of the cheapest mortgage product or the lender that will allow you to borrow most.
-Mortgage advice from an expert broker is often invaluable as there are so many considerations when selecting a mortgage product.
+Mortgage brokers will present your options, often showing a handful of lenders, highlighting the pros and cons of each.
+They can help point you to the cheapest mortgage product or the lender that will allow you to borrow the most.
+Expert mortgage advice is invaluable, as there are many factors to consider when selecting a mortgage.

-Once you have identified a particular lender who is best for your mortgage, your broker will be able to process a mortgage in principle for you and email (or in some cases post) the certificate to you.
-Some lenders use online mortgage in principle systems now that automatically expire when the product changes or the time runs out on them.
+Once you have chosen the most suitable lender, your broker can process the mortgage in principle for you and send the certificate via email or post.
+Some lenders now offer online mortgage in principle systems that automatically expire when the product changes or when the set time limit runs out.

 What Do I Need for a Mortgage in Principle?